openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 - Exhaustive unit testing.
 - Exhaustive integration testing via [envTest](https://book.kubebuilder.io/reference/testing/envtest.html).
 - E2e testing on the [machine API](https://github.com/openshift/cluster-api-actuator-pkg/tree/master/pkg) and origin e2e test suite.
 Given a running cluster:
-  - Scale out.
-    - Loop over machineSets for masters and increase replicas.
-    - Wait for new nodes to go ready.
-	- Scale in.
-    - Loop over machineSets for masters and decrease replicas.
-    - Wait for new nodes to go away.
-See exisisting one to remain ready.
   - Vertical scaling forcing machine recreation.
     - Loop over machineSets for masters.
     - Change a providerSpecific property which defines the instance capacity.
     - Request all master machines to be deleted.
     - Wait for new machines to come up with new capacity.
 Wait for existing machines to go away while cluster remains healthy.
   - Simulate unhealthy nodes and remediation.
     - Force 2 master nodes out of 3 to go unhealthy, e.g kill kubelet.
     - Wait for machines get request for deletion by the MHC.
     - Wait for a new nodes to come up healthy.
     - Wait for old machines to go away.
+  - Disruptive Machines deletion.
+    - Delete all Control Plane Machines.
+    - Wait for drain to block deletion.
+    - Wait for new Machines to come up.
+    - Wait for old Machines to go away.

 ### Graduation Criteria

-All the resources leveraged in this proposal i.e MachineSet and Machine Health Check are already GA.
 This proposal will be released in 4.N as long as:
 - All the testing above is in place.
-- The cluster etcd operator manages all the etcd operational aspects including scaling down.
+- The cluster etcd operator aknowldege that it manages all the etcd operational aspects including [scaling down](https://issues.redhat.com/browse/ETCD-74?jql=project%20%3D%20ETCD).
 - There is considerable internal usage and manual disruptive QE testing feedback.
 - This is beta tested pre-release during a considerable period of time either internally or by an early adopter user through the dev preview builds.

 ### Upgrade / Downgrade Strategy

-New IPI clusters deployed after the targeted release will run the MachineSets and MHC deployed by the installer out of the box.
+New IPI clusters deployed after the targeted release will run the ControlPlane resource deployed by the installer out of the box.

 For UPI clusters and existing IPI clusters this is opt-in.
-We should pursue cluster homogenous topology.
-To that end we should provide the exact steps and encourage users in any user facing doc to create the MachineSets and MHC for the Control Plane Machines.
+As a user I can opt-int by creating a ControlPlane resource, i.e `kubectl create ControlPlane`

 ### Version Skew Strategy